rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 ```

 These functions will be used to manage the tokens object which will be saved in the browser local storage.
-The native JSON functions are used to handle the storing of the token object since local storage only saves data as a string.
+The native JSON functions are used to handle storing of the token object, since local storage only saves data as a string.

 ```javascript
 // module for saving tokens to local storage